 This video is normally available to paying customers.

 You may unlock this video for FREE.
 Enter your email address for instant access.

-There was about 29.3 million working days lost in 2007 & 2008 due to work related ill-health.
-These occupational health hazards included physical hazards from noise, dust, vibration or temperature, chemical hazards including acids, cleaning agents, paints, biological Hazards including food problems, poisoning, bacterial infections, work related hazards, ergonomic problems to do with how you are seated and the position of equipment around you.
+There were about 29.3 million working days lost in 2007 & 2008 due to work-related ill-health.
+These occupational health hazards included physical hazards from noise, dust, vibration or temperature, chemical hazards including acids, cleaning agents, paints, biological Hazards including food problems, poisoning, bacterial infections, work-related hazards, ergonomic problems to do with how you are seated and the position of equipment around you.